turbot/guardrails-samples/policy_packs/gcp/network/check_https_enforced_for_load_balancers/README.md

 - Within the Guardrails UI navigate to [{workspace-url}/apollo?exploreMode=account](#).
 - Select the project from the list for testing.
 - Click on the "Detail" sub-tab and look for the "Policy Packs" widget in the bottom right of the page.
-- Select the "MANAGE" link and `+ Add` the `Detect that load balancers enforce HTTPS to handle encrypted web traffic` Policy Pack from the dropdown menu.
+- Select the "MANAGE" link and `+ Add` the `Check If GCP Network Load Balancers Enforce HTTPS to Manage Encrypted Web Traffic` Policy Pack from the dropdown menu.
 - Select "Save".

 > [!IMPORTANT]